AarshKariya/axiamaticassignment/README.md

 Next Button Click

-- As there was no API endpoint to save the data, currently upon clicking Next, the data will be logged in the browser console.
+- A mock api call is made which will log the response in the console after a second.